-I was in my late 20’s when I developed a strange fantasy about getting old.
-I wanted to be a *crone in a cabin in the woods.
-I can’t be sure, but I think this notion came from reading Song of Solomon by Toni Morrison.
-If I remember that iconic novel correctly, the character Pilate is an old woman who lives in a cabin in the woods, wears combat boots and carries a shotgun.
-She collects healing herbs and might practice voodoo, although the revenge she takes upon her daughter Reba’s attacker is very much grounded in the real world of a knife.
-Doesn’t mean there wasn’t some hoodoo involved, though.
+In my late 20’s I developed a strange fantasy about getting old: I wanted to be a crone in a cabin in the woods.
+This notion came from reading Song of Solomon by Toni Morrison.
+In that iconic novel, the elderwoman Pilate lives in a cabin, wears combat boots and carries a shotgun.
+She collects healing herbs and might practice hoodoo, although the revenge she takes upon her daughter Reba’s attacker is very much grounded in the real world of a knife.

-Why I wanted to be a crone in the woods at that early stage in my life I do not know.
-At the time I was into wearing high heels and going dancing!
+Why I wanted to be a crone in the woods at that early age I don’t know.
+At the time I loved going dancing in my high heels.
 But I was an avid reader who could immerse myself in a character in a good book.
-I didn’t want to be a crone at that age; I just imagined it for my future, like wrinkles.
-I pictured tall trees and a creek like the ones I grew up around.
+I didn’t want to be a crone then; I just imagined it for my future, like wrinkles.
+I pictured tall trees and the creeks I grew up around.
 I’d commune with the wildlife.
 I’d trade in my heels for those combat boots when my arches wore out.

-The image of the crone in the woods stayed with me into my 30’s even as I moved from one boring apartment to the next.
-Eventually I finished graduate school and began to earn more money, and my houses got bigger and nicer.
-Guest bedrooms, en suite baths, walk-in closets.
-Outdoor patios and BBQ grills and eventually even a pool.
-I enjoyed that last house in the foothills outside Los Angeles for twenty years.
+The image of the crone stayed with me into my 30’s, even as I moved from one boring apartment to the next.
+Eventually I finished graduate school, and my houses got bigger and nicer.
+Guest bedroom, en suite bath, walk-in closet, outdoor patio and then even a pool.
 Yet the idea of the crone cabin never completely left me.

 Eventually I faced what many older people do, health challenges and a desire to retire.
 I knew I would find it harder to afford and maintain my pool home into old age.
-I started this most recent leg of my life’s journey with a move to Sacramento to be near my younger sister.
-And as I started thinking about my housing alternatives, it hit me:
+The next leg of my life’s journey moved me to Sacramento to be near family.
+As I considered my housing alternatives, it hit me:

 My crone cabin!
 Was it time?

-I delved eagerly into my old fantasy.
+I eagerly explored my old fantasy.
 Almost immediately it began to break down.

 Cabins often have archaic plumbing and electrical work.
-There was no point in giving up a house I couldn’t maintain for a cabin I couldn’t maintain.
+There’s no point in giving up a house I couldn’t maintain for a cabin I couldn’t maintain.

-I really enjoy having friends stay overnight (or longer).
+I really enjoy having friends stay over.
 Cabins don’t always have guest quarters.

-I could live with just a fireplace in a warm state like California, but I lovelovelove my air conditioning in summer.
+I could live with just a fireplace in a warm state like California, but air conditioning is not negotiable.
 A/C is not really a cabin kind of feature.

 Lastly, my pool home had really spoiled me.
 But I have yet to see a cabin in the woods with a pool.